Skip to content

 Of the credit card processing companies, Paypal tends to be a great option if you’re a relatively low-volume small business operating solely online, or online mixed with some in-store (and maybe some mobile credit card processing).
 If you happen to be doing in-store transactions only, Square may be a better option cost-wise for you.

-Stripe
+4. Stripe

 If you’re offering strictly online support, Stripe offers some of the best credit card processing services available, especially if you’re doing e-commerce sales, where they have specialized and made quite a name for themselves.

-Stripe is best known for its easy and widespread integration into e-commerce stores and websites (like Shopify, WordPress, Squarespace, etc.), which can be extremely powerful if your business is an online storefront.
+Stripe is best known for its widespread integration into e-commerce stores and websites (like Shopify, WordPress, Squarespace, etc.), which can be extremely powerful if your business is an online storefront.
 It’s integrations also include many other kinds of business software, such as accounting and invoicing systems, and CRM software, many of which allow for signing up for a Stripe account directly within the program.

-Stripe also allows you to take payment through ACH and digital wallets, which other online credit card processing doesn’t typically offer (except HoneyBook, which does offer payment options through ACH!)
+Stripe also allows you to take payment through ACH and digital wallets, which other online credit card processing doesn’t typically offer (except HoneyBook, which does offer payment options through ACH).

-Dharma
+5. Dharma

 Since Dharma doesn’t include interchange in their displayed pricing (which is the credit card company’s built-in base cost for a credit card sale) their costs are structured a bit differently than a lot of other companies’.